naresh-rajasekar/vehile_booking_nest/README.md

 ## Description

-run the hehicle.sql script in mysql workbench before proceeding with the application
+run the vehicle.sql  script ,present in scripts folder, in mysql workbench before proceeding with the application

 ## Installation